maxistviews/FIJI_Plugins/README.md

 # FIJI Plugins

 ## How to Install the Macros:
-Copy the `.ijm` files to your macros folder:
+Download the `.ijm` file to your macros folder:

 `FIJIINSTALL_FOLDER\Fiji.app\macros`